 In short, Kane is involved in fewer shot-ending sequences for Spurs than he used to be, is shooting less and creating more, but he is also more effective than ever in front of goal.
 As he gets older, he is getting more and more efficient, somehow managing to improve his incredible finishing.

 In a team that struggled in so many different departments this season, not least in that Son Heung-min took until mid March to properly get going, Kane’s ruthlessness was critical.
-Son had shots worth just 0.27 xG per 90 in his first 24 appearances of the campaign, before that jumped to 0.47 xG per 90 in his final 11 games.
+Son had shots worth just 0.27 xG per 90 in his first 24 appearances of the campaign, before that increased to 0.39 xG per 90 in his final 12 games.
 The problem was never his finishing; it was simply that he wasn’t getting into good goalscoring positions.
 Kane could have done with more consistent help from his support act.

 The way Kane has clearly worked on fine-tuning his game at the sharp end of the pitch really is amazing.
 He has gone from an elite goalscorer with other elements to his game to a creator and passer who gets into shooting positions less often but scores as much as ever before.
 There is so much he can do that calling him a number nine would be to do him a disservice.

 There is a pretty common school of thought that Kane has to win trophies to prove his greatness.
 On the evidence of this season more than ever before in his career, it appears increasingly unlikely that Tottenham will be challenging for silverware any time soon.
 It would be understandable, then, if Kane had considered his options with that in mind as he approaches the final year of his contract.
-The all-time Premier League goal record that he will inevitably chase down in the next few seasons may not be enough to satisfy his ambitions.
+The all-time Premier League goal record that he will inevitably chase down in the next few seasons – if he stays in the Premier League – may not be enough to satisfy his ambitions.
 One thing that is for certain is Spurs will have an enormous job on their hands to replace their talisman if he does move on.